jmcerrejon/php_uploader/README.md

 TODO
 ----

-* Login.
+* Multiple files at a time.

 * Better looking.
 I don't use any css.
 Maybe I could use a framework.
 Spoiler: I love [Bulma](https://bulma.io/).

-* Copy the .env.example to .env and change parameters as your like.

 * Refactor all into classes.

+* Take into account I didn't have much more time for this.
+It's a favor for a colleague.
+So you are free to PR and improve it.

 Inspiration
 -----------